-6. Make your own hard water remover with lemon juice, Dawn soap and white vinegar.
+5. Make your own hard water remover with lemon juice, Dawn soap, and white vinegar.

-Mix 1/4 cup of vinegar, dish soap and lemon juice in a spray bottle and shake it up.
+In a 24-ounce spray bottle, add 1 1/4 cup of water, 1 cup of vinegar, 1/4 cup of Dawn dishwashing liquid, and 1/2 cup of lemon juice.
+Shake it up, aim, and start cleaning.
 Use this cheap DIY hard water remover solution to remove hard water stains from glass and in your toilet.
-Get all the details here.

 For harder glass stove top stains, check out these easy ways to clean your glass stove top that actually work.